JinglongDu/MFER/README.md

 }
 ```

-We have done some work on using different convolution operations to extract various image features for MRI image super-resolution reconstruction, and the foundation of this work comes from our previous conference paper:
+We have done some work on using different convolution operations to extract various image features for MRI image super-resolution reconstruction, and the foundation of MFER comes from our previous works:

 ```
 @inproceedings{wang2019brain,